sadityakumar9211/foundry-stablecoin/README.md

 - The blogs will be available at my [blog website](https://saditya9211.hashnode.dev/series/rusty-dns).

 ## Points to Ponder
+Q. Why we need to create UDP socket to send a UDP packet when it is connectionless?
 While UDP is a connectionless protocol, creating a UDP socket is essential to facilitate the sending and receiving of UDP packets in a structured and controlled manner.
 Here's why you need to create a UDP socket even though UDP is connectionless:

 1. **Abstraction**: Sockets provide an abstraction over the underlying network communication protocols.
 They allow your application to interact with the network in a consistent way, regardless of whether the protocol is connection-oriented (like TCP) or connectionless (like UDP).